 CBD can be administered in many forms depending mainly on individual priorities and needs.
 Following are the more common forms of CBD intake;

 These are CBD concentrates that are available in dropper bottles.
-They can be taken directly by mouth or added into foods and drinks.
+They can be taken directly by mouth or added to foods and drinks.

 It is the most common and preferred form of CBD intake.
 Encapsulated CBD oil is orally ingested with water or any other drink.
 Oral methods of consumption are generally less efficient and show delayed effects because the compounds have to first cross the digestive system before entering the metabolic pathway.

 Dabbing CBD has recently gained a lot of popularity.
 It is associated with the concept of flash vaporization of CBD concentrates using some inhaling instruments, such as a vape pen or bong.
 Focuses with high CBD levels such as Wax, Shatter and Butter are specifically designed to be dabbed.

 People who look for immediate effects prefer vaping CBD e-liquids.
 It is considered the most effective and efficient form of consumption and doesn’t involve the health risks associated with smoking cannabis products.